-We introduced a novel application of constrained ensembles where all realizations share the same large-scale fluctuations while having independent small-scale fluctuations.
+We introduced a novel application of correlated ensembles in which realizations share the same large-scale fluctuations while having independent small-scale fluctuations.
 This technique represents a significant improvement over standard single-realization N-body simulations.
-By creating a large set of semi-independent realizations and stacking them we break the fundamental limit of specific halo density and are able to trace all LSS environments in great detail, from the dense clusters down to the underdense center of voids.
+By generating a large set of semi-independent realizations and stacking them we break the fundamental limit in halo number density imposed by the halo mass function.
+This allows us to trace the distribution of haloes in all cosmic environments with unprecedented detail, from the dense clusters down to the under-dense voids.

-We presented the \textit{Multim In Parvo} (MIP) simulation/project consisting on a constrained ensemble simulation with 512 realizations from which 220 have been fully ran and analyzed.
-The MIP simulation in its current status is equivalent in terms of volume and number of particles to a 193 h$^{-1}$ Mpc box containing $\sim 1540^3$ particles and $\sim 5\times 10^6$ haloes with a minimum halo mass of $3.25 \times 10^9$ h$^{-1}$ M$_{\odot}$.
-As a comparison, the unprecedented \textit{halo} density in the MIP simulation is larger than the \textit{particle} density of the millennium simulation by almost a factor of 2!
+We presented the \textit{Multum In Parvo} (MIP) simulation/project consisting of a correlated ensemble simulation with 220 realizations.
+The MIP simulation is equivalent in terms of volume and number of particles to a 193 h$^{-1}$ Mpc box containing $\sim 1540^3$ particles and $\sim 5\times 10^6$ haloes with a minimum halo mass of $3.25 \times 10^9$ h$^{-1}$ M$_{\odot}$.

-We showed preliminar results on the mass dependence on the halo biasing and how this effect can be used to identify structures in complex environments.

-The unprecedented specific halo density of the MIP simulation allows us to compute ensemble statistics on a local basis.
-We presented the first examples of the \textit{local mass function} computed at several representative LSS environments.
-We also computed the local halo mass function along a path through the simulation box and showed the mapping of the path in configuration space to a path in the $M_{\ast} - \alpha$ parameter space.